 POST the same XML or JSON or just plain-text as returned by

 http://teamcity:8111/app/rest/buildTypes/<locator>/parameters/.
 Note that secure parameters, i.e.

-type=password, are listed, but the values included into response, so the result should be amended before POSTing back.
+type=password, are listed, but the values not included into response, so the result should be amended before POSTing back.

 Since TeamCity 9.1, partial updates of a parameter are possible (currently in an experimental state):

 - name: PUT the same XML or JSON as returned by

 - type: GET/PUT accepting XML and JSON as returned by